Gender Inclusive Housing.

 Gender inclusive housing is a living option in which USC students can live with roommates regardless of gender identity or sex assigned at birth.
 Traditional housing options that match roommates based on sex assigned at birth can prove unsafe and unwelcoming, particularly for LGBTQ+ individuals.
 The gender inclusive housing option allows students to live in a safe and supportive environment.

-If they choose, transgender/genderqueer students can work with the LGBT Resource Center and USC Housing to advocate for a single room (with a private bathroom) within the University’s Residential Communities.
+If they choose, transgender/genderqueer students can work with USC Housing to advocate for a single room (with a private bathroom) within the University’s Residential Communities.